jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_earlier_wake_than_sleep_time.rst

 * :ref:`test_duration_w_hours_and_minutes<test_duration_w_hours_and_minutes>` where I used

   - a `try statement`_ that calls the :ref:`function<function>`, gets the right difference between the two when ``wake_time`` is later than or the same as ``sleep_time``
-  - or when a ValueError_ happens, checks that it has right message with `assertRaisesRegex`_
+  - or when a ValueError_ happens uses `assertRaisesRegex` to check that it has the right message

 Would you like to :ref:`test duration with a date and time<test_duration_w_date_and_time>`?